radekstepan/burnchart/README.md

 "points": "ONE_SIZE"
 ```

-If you specify `LABELS` above, here is the place set the regex used to parse the number out of a label.
+If you specify `LABELS` above, this is the place to set a regex used to parse a label and extract points size from it.
 When multiple matching size labels exist, their sum is taken.

 ```coffeescript
 "size_label": /^size (\d+)$/